Italy coach Conte declines to talk about his future

 Romania's Simona Halep made light of heavy conditions to cruise into the Italian Open final with a 7-5 6-1 victory over Dutch 15th seed Kiki Bertens on Saturday.

-MILAN Italy coach Antonio Conte declined to talk about his future on Monday as he gave his first news conference since announcing that he would step down after Euro 2016.
+MILAN Italy coach Antonio Conte declined to talk about his future on Monday as he gave his first press conference since announcing that he would step down after Euro 2016.

-Conte's announcement last Tuesday increased British media speculation that the 46-year-old was set to join Premier League side Chelsea next season, but the coach said he was keeping his decisions to himself.
+Conte's announcement last Tuesday increased British media speculation that the 46-year-old was set to join English Premier League club Chelsea next season, but the coach said he was keeping his decisions to himself.

 "At this moment, nothing interests me.
-I'm the coach of the national team and it's an experience which has taught me so much," he told a news conference at Italy's training ground.
+I'm the coach of the national team and it's an experience which has taught me so much," he told a press conference at Italy's training ground.

-"It's been a fantastic, extraordinary experience, and I've always envied coaches who have taken part at a World Cup or a European Championship," added Conte, who took over after the 2014 World Cup and has lost only two games, both friendlies.
+"It's been a fantastic, extraordinary experience, and I've always envied coaches who have taken part at a World Cup or a European championship," added Conte, who took over after the 2014 World Cup.

 Conte, whose contract ends after the Euro 2016 tournament, said he had been asked to clarify his position by Italian football federation (FIGC) president Carlo Tavecchio last week.